WeblateOrg/weblate/docs/admin/checks.rst

 :ref:`component` (:ref:`component-check_flags`).
 Some file formats also allow to specify flags directly in the format (see :ref:`formats`).

-The flags are comma separated, the parameters are separated with colon.
+The flags are comma-separated, the parameters are separated with colon.
 You can use quotes to include whitespace or special chars in the string.
 For example:

 .. code-block:: text